nehalbhanushali/CodeBank/ProblemSolvingApproaches/10ApproachesToKnow.md

  ### Reference: https://www.youtube.com/watch?v=r1MXwyiGi_U&t=59s
  #### I started this document as 10 algorithms to know as the channel suggests, then they turned to data structures to know, and then really tricks to know :D

+ [Path finding visualizer](https://clementmihailescu.github.io/Pathfinding-Visualizer/#) : see for yourself why certain algoritms are better than the others